Swimming, Biking and Running in 2019

 Open water and pool swimming : 50.49 miles

 Indoor and outdoor cycling – including Pel0ton: 1,614.26 miles

 Strength training: 20 hours

-I also participated in several races including a 70.3 mile triathlon, several sprint triathlons, a couple half marathon and the Steamtown Marathon.
-Also, did my first Spartan race and loved it!
+I also participated in several races including a 70.3 mile triathlon, several sprint triathlons, a couple half marathons and my 4th New York City Marathon.

 Swimming: 75 miles

 Why?
 Because beyond the medals, there’s the feeling of accomplishment after months of tireless work, the excitement of new challenges and the health benefits that accompany endurance sports.